luxonis/esp32-spi-message-demo/README.md

 git config submodule.recurse true
 ```

 Later submodules also need to be updated.
+To build an example, you will need to use [ESP-IDF](https://www.espressif.com/en/products/sdks/esp-idf)'s `idf.py`. **Examples here were only tested with ESP-IDF version 4.1** and we encourage you to use the same version as well.

 # SPI Protocol